microsoft/nni/deployment/docker/README.md

 Dockerfile
 ===
 ## 1.Description
-This is the Dockerfile of nni project.
+This is the Dockerfile of NNI project.
 It includes serveral popular deep learning frameworks and NNI.
 It is tested on `Ubuntu 16.04 LTS`:

 ```
 CUDA 9.0, CuDNN 7.0